andrewjkerr/cis4301-exam3-review/cis4301-exam3-notes.md

 ![Doge loves Databases!](https://scontent-a-dfw.xx.fbcdn.net/hphotos-frc3/t31.0-8/1498042_10201569571896659_1592321872_o.jpg)

-These notes are compiled from various places such as the course textbook, the various slides, [Ryan Roden-Corrent's really fantastic class notes](https://github.com/murphyslaw480/cis4301-notes), and the Internet.
+These notes are compiled from various places such as my own knowledge, Piazza, the course textbook, the various slides, [Ryan Roden-Corrent's really fantastic class notes](https://github.com/murphyslaw480/cis4301-notes), and the Internet.

 _Disclaimer: I am not responsible for any misinformation.
 If you use my notes and get a problem wrong because of it, it's not my fault.
 Seriously._